open-quantum-safe/boringssl/README.md

 liboqs and this integration are provided "as is", without warranty of any kind.
 See the [LICENSE](https://github.com/open-quantum-safe/liboqs/blob/main/LICENSE.txt) for the full disclaimer.

-**N.B.: WE DO NOT REGULARLY TEST INTEROPERABILITY WITH [OQS-OPENSSL](https://github.com/open-quantum-safe/openssl), INSTEAD ONLY DOING SO AS AND WHEN THE NEED MIGHT ARISE.
-AS A CONSEQUENCE, THIS PROJECT, AS WELL AS THE CHROMIUM DEMO THAT IS BUILT ON TOP OF IT, MAY NOT INTEROPERATE WITH OTHER COMPONENTS IN THE OQS INFRASTRUCTURE SUCH AS THE [OQS PROVIDER](https://github.com/open-quantum-safe/oqs-provider) AND THE [OQS TEST SERVER](http://test.openquantumsafe.org/).**
+**N.B.: THIS PROJECT, AS WELL AS THE CHROMIUM DEMO THAT IS BUILT ON TOP OF IT, MAY NOT INTEROPERATE WITH OTHER COMPONENTS IN THE OQS INFRASTRUCTURE SUCH AS THE [OQS PROVIDER](https://github.com/open-quantum-safe/oqs-provider) AND THE [OQS TEST SERVER](http://test.openquantumsafe.org/).**

 ### Limitations and security